hellerve/ptolemy/README.md

 * [Stylizing Animations by Example](http://graphics.pixar.com/library/ByExampleStylization/paper.pdf) by **Pierre Bénard et al.** (2013)

 Wow, this was dense.
-I can't say I understood all of the math—but then I don't think that's expected.
-What I can say is that this is more of a reference paper than one you would read for fun, but maybe that's just me.
-I'm not sure of the general usefulness of having read it, other than for the issue at hand (taking pictures and interpolating the frames between them by models).
+I can’t say I understood all of the math—but then I don’t think that’s expected.
+What I can say is that this is more of a reference paper than one you would read for fun, but maybe that’s just me.
+I’m not sure of the general usefulness of having read it, other than for the issue at hand (taking pictures and interpolating the frames between them by models).

 * [Gyrophone: Recognizing Speech From Gyroscope Signals](https://crypto.stanford.edu/gyrophone/files/gyromic.pdf) by **Yan Michalevsky et al.** (2014)

-Pretty scary stuff I didn't know about, although I don't know how I could have possibly missed it.
+Pretty scary stuff I didn’t know about, although I don’t know how I could have possibly missed it.
 At first I thought of it as a rather constructed attack, but as soon they showed that the gyroscope can be upgraded to work at 8kHz I was pretty scared.